 “It is an honor meeting you Diane; welcome to the Pinehurst estate,” Michael replied, he gave her another big smile, and then he moved closer to her, and in a very low voice, he whispered, “Diane, I am here to greet you and I also want you to meet somebody special, a close friend of mine who is on his way to meet you tonight.”

 Diane was quiet for a while, then she responded “Is he married or is he dating somebody else right now?”
-Obviously, she didn’t want Michael to introduce her to somebody taken or married; or being labeled despicably by others as the home wrecker of the century.
+Obviously, she did not want Michael to introduce her to somebody married; or being labeled despicably by others as the home wrecker of the century.

 Rianna Richards' Parents (deceased):